zaldre/blog/content/about.md

 Hey there! 👋
 <br><br>

-I'm Chris, AKA Zaldre, a DevOps engineer and infrastructure enthusiast who believes in automating the boring stuff so humans can focus on the interesting problems.
+I'm Chris, AKA Zaldre, a Platform Engineer and infrastructure enthusiast who believes in automating the boring stuff so humans can focus on the interesting problems.

 ## What I Do